THE US-MADE KENS

 #1408 Fraternity Meeting

 Blue-eyed Japan-made Kens were used, but as they were produced exclusively in Japan, no ‘shorty’ Kens are found dressed.
 The Travel and Costume Series Dressed Dolls definitely came with wrist tags.
 The other three probably did too.
 I’ve certainly seen wrist-tagged versions of Dr. Ken (below left) and Fraternity Meeting.
 The Fraternity Meeting Ensemble Pak came without shoes and socks, so the Dressed Doll version is exceptional, as it comes with accessories not otherwise found with this outfit.
 I only have the photo below, so if anyone has this Dressed Doll Ken and can tell me exactly which shoes and socks it originally came with, I would be very grateful: firstname.lastname@example.org.

 Although not clear from the photo, the King Arthur doll came complete: the shield was curved and laid in the back of box, picture-side down.

-The stickers from 1964 were changed slightly, with Ken® moved higher, to make place for the extra words GENUINE and DOLL.
+The stickers from 1964 were changed slightly, with code number, and Ken® moved higher, to make place for the extra words GENUINE and DOLL.

 DRESSED DOLL KENS SOLD IN JAPAN